szamosiandras/simple-C-MySql-TCP-Proxy-Server/README.md

 Overview

-This is a high-performance asynchronous TCP proxy written in C++ using Boost.Asio.
+This is an asynchronous TCP proxy written in C++ using Boost.Asio.
 It forwards MySQL client connections to a real MySQL server and logs all SQL queries.

     Chosen DBMS: MySQL